zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

-This is like acute stress, but over and over again.
+Episodic Acute Stress is like acute stress, but over and over again.
 It is repeated acute stress, ingrained and habitual.
 Two types of folks tend to run into this issue.

 ---